alicefornasiero/DatePalm_NCPD/05_structure/readme.md

 ### 2. sNMF Population Structure (03_run_sNMF.sh)

 - *recode A-transpose*: Converts the vcf file to a .geno format required by sNMF;
-- *createDataSet*: Masks 5% of genotypes for cross-entropy evaluation at each run;
+- *createDataSet*: Masks 5% (default) of genotypes for cross-entropy evaluation at each run;
-- *sNMF*: Estimates ancestry coefficients for a range of $K$ (ancestral populations) across multiple independent runs;
+- *sNMF*: Estimates ancestry coefficients for a range of $K$s (ancestral populations) across multiple independent runs;
 - *crossEntropy*: Calculates cross-entropy criterion to evaluate the quality of ancestry estimation.
 This criterion will help to choose the number of ancestral populations (K) or the best run among a set of runs.
 A smaller value of the cross-entropy criterion means a better run.
 The value useful to compare runs is the cross-entropy for the **masked data**.

 ### 3. Selection & Visualization (04_sNMF_postprocessing.sh & 05_plot_structure.R)
-- Cross-entropy evaluation: Parses log files to identify the run and $K$ value with the lowest cross-entropy.
+- Cross-entropy evaluation: Parses log files to identify the run and $K$ value with the lowest cross-entropy;
-- Cross-Entropy Plot: Visualizes the decay of cross-entropy to determine the optimal $K$.
+- Cross-Entropy Plot: Visualizes the decay of cross-entropy to determine the optimal $K$;
 - Admixture Barplots: Uses *pophelper* to generate barplots with ancestry proportions calculated with sNMF:
     - By K: Compares runs for a specific $K$ value;
     - By Run: Shows transition of structure from $K=2$ to $K_{max}$ for a single run;